Wendy Charles, PhD, CIP, CCRP, CBP

 Jeffrey Helton, PhD, CMA, CFE, FHFMA

-Dr. Helton is an associate professor of health care management at the Metropolitan University of Denver.
-He also holds an adjunct faculty appointment in healthcare management at George Washington University and in health informatics at the University of Texas.
-The majority of his career has been spent as chief financial officer for several health care systems across the United States, where he led several turnarounds of organizations previously in bankruptcy or receivership.
+Dr. Helton holds a clinical faculty appointment in health care finance at the University of Colorado Denver.
+He also holds an adjunct faculty appointment in healthcare management at UCLA.
+The majority of his career has been spent as the chief financial officer for several health care systems across the United States, where he led several turnarounds of organizations previously in bankruptcy or receivership.
 Dr. Helton earned a doctorate of philosophy in public health from the University of Texas, a master of science in hospital and health administration from the University of Alabama-Birmingham, and a bachelor of science in business administration from Eastern Kentucky University.
-He currently teaches the health section of Applied Economics for Managers in the campus health administration program.
+He currently teaches courses in health economics, health care finance, and operations management in the campus and executive health administration programs.

 Donald Jacobs, MS, CPA, CCP

 President, Inteck, Inc.